A second view on the X-ray polarization of NGC 4151 with IXPE: Observing campaign and data reduction

-\textit{XMM-Newton} observed NGC~4151 on May 21st-22nd (``X1'' hereafter) and on May 24th-25th (``X2'' hereafter), 2024 for 14 ks and 25 ks (effective exposure times after filtering process) of exposure time using the EPIC pn \citep{struder01}.
+\textit{XMM-Newton} observed NGC~4151 on May 21-22 (``X1'' hereafter) and on May 24-25 (``X2'' hereafter), 2024, for 14 ks and 25 ks (effective exposure times after filtering process) of exposure time using the EPIC-pn \citep{struder01}.
 For both observations, the source and background spectra were extracted following \citetalias{gianolli23} extraction radii.
-A correction for effective area was applied using the SAS keyword, \textsc{applyabsfluxcorr}, specifically designed to improve consistency with simultaneous {\it NuSTAR} data.
+A correction for the effective area was applied using the Science Analysis Software (SAS) keyword, \textsc{applyabsfluxcorr}, specifically designed to improve consistency with simultaneous \nustar\ data.

-The \nustar\ \citep{harrison13} observations have been carried out from May 22nd to 23rd (``N1'' hereafter) and from May 25th to 27th (``N2'' hereafter), 2024, adopting both coaligned X-ray telescopes equipped with Focal Plane Module A (FPMA) and B (FPMB).
+The \nustar\ \citep{harrison13} observations were carried out from May 22 to 23 (``N1'' hereafter) and from May 25 to 27 (``N2'' hereafter), 2024, adopting both coaligned X-ray telescopes equipped with Focal Plane Module A (FPMA) and B (FPMB).
 The \texttt{Nupipeline} task was employed alongside the latest calibration files from the database (CALDB 20221229) to generate and calibrate cleaned event files.
-Extraction radii for source and background were set as those adopted by \citetalias{gianolli23}, i.e. 2 \arcmin and 1.22 \arcmin, respectively.
-The net exposure times for FPMA and FPMB during N1 resulted to be 25 and 24 ks, while for N2 are 34 and 33 ks.
-As found in the previous campaign, significant deviations from the pn spectrum are still present in the {\it NuSTAR} spectra below 4 keV.
-Hence, {\it NuSTAR} data will be considered only above 4 keV \citepalias[see e.g.,][]{gianolli23}.
-We account for an energy shift of around 2000 km s$^{-1}$ at the iron line using \texttt{vashift} to address lingering calibration issues, which have also been observed in the past \citep{gianolli23,ingram23,serafinelli23}.
+The extraction radii for the source and background were set to be the same as those adopted by \citetalias{gianolli23}, namely, 2 \arcmin and 1.22 \arcmin.
+The net exposure times for FPMA and FPMB during N1 are 25 and 24 ks, while for N2 the values are 34 and 33 ks.
+As found in the previous campaign, significant deviations from the pn spectrum are still present in the \nustar\ spectra below 4 keV.
+Hence, we considered \nustar\ data as only above 4 keV \citepalias[see, e.g.,][]{gianolli23}.
+We accounted for an energy shift of around 2000 km s$^{-1}$ at the iron line using \texttt{vashift} to address lingering calibration issues, which have also been observed in the past \citep{gianolli23,ingram23,serafinelli23}.

-Given that the coverage of \xmm\ and \nustar\ observations is limited to the second \ixpe\ observing window and due to the highly variable nature of NGC~4151, it is essential to track its absorption/flux state also during the first segment.
-Hence, we requested a daily monitoring of the source with the Neutron Star Interior Composition Explorer \citep[\textit{NICER},][]{Gendreau12,Arzoumanian14,gendreau16} from April 22 to April 30, 2024 for a total of $\sim$35 ks. \nicer\ data were also collected between May 1st and 14th (other $\sim$30 ks), allowing us to check for any changes during the time-frame between each \ixpe\ pointing.
+Given that the coverage of \xmm\ and \nustar\ observations is limited to the second \ixpe\ observing window and due to the highly variable nature of NGC~4151, it is essential to track its absorption and flux states also during the first segment.
+Hence, we requested daily monitoring of the source with \textit{NICER} from April 22 to 30, 2024, for a total of $\sim$35 ks.
+The \nicer\ data were also collected between May 1 and 14 (other $\sim$30 ks), allowing us to check for any changes during the time frame between each \ixpe\ pointing.